mafi2/mafi2.github.io/index.md

 * Designed end-to-end approach to detect and classify galaxies in images of the Hubble Deep Field

 University project: _"Eigenfaces"_ R package
-* Created R package in a team of 3 that enables simple principal component analysis for different dataset such as human faces
+* Created R package in a team of 3 that enables simple principal component analysis for different datasets such as human faces
 * Tested package and wrote extensive documentation
 * Implemented interactive shiny application